anaxite/tgdp-asciidoc-templates/code-of-conduct/guide-code-of-conduct-remediation-record.md

 # Code of Conduct remediation record template guide

----
-Thank you for downloading the Code of Conduct template from The Good Docs Project!
+> Thank you for downloading this template from The Good Docs Project!
+Before using the template, read this template guide for information about how to complete each section.
+Want to explore more templates?
+Check them out in our [templates GitLab repository](https://gitlab.com/tgdp/templates).
-We welcome any kind of feedback on our templates, both positive and negative.
-To suggest improvements, use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Code%20of%20conduct%20remediation%20record).

 This is the guide that explains how to use the Good Docs Project Code of Conduct remediation record, which is part of the Code of Conduct template set.